Improper Fetal Monitoring and Birth Injury

 Internal monitoring involves attaching an electrode to the baby’s scalp (this is only possible once the fetal membranes have ruptured, i.e., the mother’s water has broken).
 The internal fetal monitor may provide a more accurate measurement of the baby’s heart rate and the mother’s contractions than the external monitor (6).
 In both methods, the data is transferred through the wires on the monitors to a machine that records and prints the information on strips for doctors and nurses to read.

-The typical fetal monitor strip consists of two rows of graphs.
-The top shows the fetal heart rate in beats per minute and the bottom graph charts the mother’s contractions.
 During labor, when a mother has a contraction, the baby’s heartbeat will drop slightly (this is called a deceleration), but should return to normal once the contraction is over.
 The fetal monitoring strip shows any discrepancies in this pattern.
-For example, if the monitor shows that a baby’s heart rate does not recover immediately after the contraction or if there is a deceleration in the baby’s heart rate starting at the peak of the contraction or right after the contraction (a “late” deceleration), or there are too many decelerations which are too deep, there may be a problem with the baby.
+For example, if the monitor shows that a baby’s heart rate does not recover immediately after the contraction, or if there is a deceleration in the baby’s heart rate starting at the peak of the contraction or right after the contraction (a “late” deceleration), or there are too many decelerations which are too deep, there may be a problem with the baby (7).